Rishabh-1803/Water-Monitoring-System/README.md

 # Water-Monitoring-System

 ESP32-S3 based IoT water monitoring system for monitoring or measuring water parameters in real time.
-The system integrates sensors, embedded programs, and wireless connectivity for collection, processing, and visualization of water data, with applications in smart agriculture, water management, and environmental monitoring.It has a future scope of developing into a smart agriculture IOT system with seamless realtime operations of the farm ,monitored and controlled from all over the world.
+The system integrates sensors, embedded programs, and wireless connectivity for collection, processing, and visualization of water data, with applications in smart agriculture, water management, and environmental monitoring.

 ## Project Structure